 - Loss of off campus privileges

 - Loss of privileges to study outside the dormitory

 - Assignment of Friday restrictions

 If a student feels that the disciplinary process was procedurally flawed or that new and salient information has come to light, then he or she may ask the Dean of Students or Academic Dean to initiate an appeal.
 If the Head of School agrees, then a Disciplinary Appeal Committee will be convened.
-The Disciplinary Appeal Committee is composed of four faculty DC or AHC members, four senior DC or AHC, the student’s advisor, and the Dean of Students (or Academic Dean in the case of an academic honor hearing).
+The Disciplinary Appeal Committee is composed of four faculty DC or AHC members, four senior DC or AHC members, the student’s advisor and the Dean of Students (or Academic Dean in the case of an academic honor hearing).
 The appeal procedure is the same for both Discipline Committee and Academic Honor Committee hearings, and the Dean of Students or Academic Dean, respectively, determines the school’s response based on the committee’s recommendation.

 Head of School Discretion